pgostovic/phnq_widgets/README.md

 - intuitive modularization of UI functionality
 - prevents (or at least discourages) monolithic JS and CSS files
-- facilitates the reuse UI functionality
+- facilitates the reuse of UI functionality
 - etc.

 Features